Notes

 Divisibility

-Let $a,b \in \mathbb{Z}$, we say that $a$ divides $b$, written $a \given b$, if there’s an integer $n$ so that: $b = na$.
-If $a$ divides $b$ then $b$ is divisible by $a$ and $a$ is a divisor or factor of $b$, also $b$ is called a multiple of $a$.
+Let $a,b \in \mathbb{Z}$.
+We say that $a$ _**divides**_ $b$, written $a \given b$, if there's an integer $n$ such that $b = na$.
+If $a$ divides $b$, then $b$ is _**divisible**_ by $a$, and $a$ is a _**divisor or factor**_ of $b$.
+Also, $b$ is called a _**multiple**_ of $a$.
+This article covers the greatest common divisor and how to find it using the Euclidean Algorithm, the Extended Euclidean Algorithm to find solutions to the equation $ax + by = gcd(a, b)$ where $x, y$ are unknowns.

-Flat shading
+Flat Shading

-Diffuse shading
+Diffuse Shading

-Introduction to surface shading
+Introduction to Surface Shading

-Building a first person shooter camera in C++
+Building a First-Person Shot Camera in C++

 Quaternions